 Virginia Port Authority (VPA) Board of Commissioners

-Section 62.1-129 of the Code of Virginia provides in relevant part (Amended 2014 General Assembly Session):
+Section 62.1-129 of the Code of Virginia provides in relevant part (Amended 2017 General Assembly Session):

-Jennifer D. Aument was appointed by Governor McDonnell on July 15, 2011, having served a five-year term.
+Jennifer D. Aument was appointed to the VPA Board by Governor McDonnell on July 15, 2011 to serve a five-year term.
 Ms. Aument was reappointed by Governor McAuliffe to serve an additional five-year term from July 1, 2016 through June 30, 2021.
-Ms. Aument is Group General Manager North America for Transurban, where she is responsible for the development, financing, construction and operations of major toll road infrastructure.
+Ms. Aument is President, North America for Transurban, where she is responsible for the development, financing, construction and operations of major toll road infrastructure.
 She also serves on the global leadership team for the $20 billion international toll road owner and operator.
-Ms. Aument played a key role in the development of the 495 and 95 Express Lanes, and in her previous role as vice president of public affairs managed all government relations, communications and marketing activities in the US market.
+Ms. Aument played a key role in the development of the 495, 95, and 395 Express Lanes in Northern Virginia.
+She was recently named among the “Outstanding Women in the Building Industry” and Commercial Real Estate Women’s “Woman of Impact”.
 Ms. Aument is a member of the VPA Board’s Executive Committee and Growth and Operations Committee.

-(Captain) J. William (Bill) Cofer was appointed to the VPA Board by Governor McAuliffe to serve a five-year term.
+(Captain) J. William (Bill) Cofer was appointed to the VPA Board by Governor McAuliffe in July 2014, having served a five-year term.
 Governor Northam reappointed Captain Cofer to an additional five-year term effective July 1, 2019 through June 30, 2024.
-Captain Cofer recently retired after serving 22 years as President of the Virginia Pilots Association and has been an active member of the maritime community for many years.
+Captain Cofer recently retired after serving 22 years as President of the Virginia Pilots Association and he has been an active member of the maritime community for many years.
 Among Captain Cofer’s numerous business and community affiliations, he served as president and chairman of the board of the Virginia Maritime Association, served as chairman of several VMA committees, and was awarded the Virginia Maritime 2013 Distinguished Service Award.
 Captain Cofer is a member of the Board’s Growth and Operations Committee.

-Val S. McWhorter was appointed to the VPA Board by Governor McAuliffe for an unexpired term beginning April 17, 2014, until June 30, 2017.
-Mr. McWhorter was reappointed by Governor McAuliffe for a five-year term beginning July 1, 2017, and ending June 30, 2017.
+Val S. McWhorter was appointed by Governor McAuliffe, having served an unexpired term beginning April 17, 2014, until June 30, 2017.
+Mr. McWhorter was reappointed by Governor McAuliffe for a five-year term beginning July 1, 2017, and ending June 30, 2022.
 Mr. McWhorter is a founding partner in the Tysons Corner, Virginia, law firm of Smith, Pachter, McWhorter, P.L.C., a 30-lawyer firm that specializes in construction and government contract law with a national and international client base.
 Mr. McWhorter serves on the VPA Board’s Growth and Operations Committee.

-Deborah C. Waters was appointed by Governor McAuliffe on July 18, 2014, to serve a five-year term.
-Governor Northam reappointed Ms. Waters to an additional five-year term effective July 1, 2014 through June 30, 2019.
-Ms. Waters, of Waters Law Firm, P.C., located in downtown Norfolk, is an Attorney at Law; Proctor in Admiralty.
+Deborah C. Waters was appointed by Governor McAuliffe in July 2014, having served a five-year term.
+Governor Northam reappointed Ms. Waters to an additional five-year term effective July 1, 2019 through June 30, 2024.
+Ms. Waters, of Waters Law Firm, P.C. located in downtown Norfolk, is an Attorney at Law and Proctor in Admiralty.
 Her practice is focused on maritime civil litigation and maritime labor and employment law.
 For the past 30 years, her work has largely involved issues related to business in and around the marine terminals of Virginia.
 Ms. Waters is a member of the Board of Directors of the Maritime Law Association of the United States and was the first female President of the Admiralty Section of Association of American Trial Lawyers.
 She is an adjunct professor at the College of William and Mary School of Law.
 Ms. Waters litigates in federal court nationally and Virginia state courts.
 She is a member of the VPA Board’s Growth and Operations Committee.

 F. Blair Wimbush was appointed by Governor McAuliffe on April 3, 2015, having served an unexpired term from January 13, 2015 through June 30, 2016.
 Mr. Wimbush was reappointed by Governor McAuliffe to an additional five-year term from July 1, 2016 until June 30, 2021.
 He is the Board’s Portsmouth/Chesapeake representative.
 On July 24, 2018, the Board appointed Mr. Wimbush to serve as Vice Chairman of the VPA Board.
-Mr. Wimbush retired from Norfolk Southern Corporation after 35 years of service.
-In the latest position he held at Norfolk Southern as Vice President, Real Estate and Corporate Sustainability Officer, he lead a key real estate business unit with responsibility for sales and leasing revenues, property and facilities management, and property acquisitions to support business development, while also creating and inspiring an industry leading sustainability program as chief sustainability officer.
+Mr. Wimbush retired from Norfolk Southern Corporation in April 2015, after 35 years of service.
+In the latest position he held at Norfolk Southern as Vice President, Real Estate and Corporate Sustainability Officer, Mr. Wimbush lead a key real estate business unit with responsibility for sales and leasing revenues, property and facilities management, and property acquisitions to support business development, while also creating and inspiring an industry leading sustainability program as chief sustainability officer.
 During his tenure, Mr. Wimbush led legal teams responsible for safety, labor and employment, environmental, real estate, land use planning and litigation for Norfolk Southern.
-Mr. Wimbush is a member of the Board’s Finance and Audit Committee and, as Vice Chairman of the Board, he is a member of the Executive Committee.
+Mr. Wimbush previously chaired the VPA Board’s Finance and Audit Committee and, as Vice Chairman of the Board, he is a member of the Executive Committee.